bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/ode/tutorialsODE-PD.md

 \end{array}\right.$$

 The model is interesting because there is a period doubling bifurcation and we want to show the branch switching capabilities of `BifurcationKit.jl` in this case.
-We provide two different ways to compute this periodic orbits and highlight their pro / cons.
+We provide 3 different ways to compute this periodic orbits and highlight their pro / cons.

 It is easy to encode the ODE as follows